OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Setup-GPOOfficeInstallation/README.md

 4. Download the Office channel files you plan to deploy in your environment

-		Example: Download-GPOOfficeChannelFiles -Channels Deferred,FirstReleaseDeferred -OfficeFilesPath C:\OfficeChannelFiles -Languages en-us,de-de -Bitness v32
+		For example, type Download-GPOOfficeChannelFiles -Channels Deferred,FirstReleaseDeferred -OfficeFilesPath C:\OfficeChannelFiles -Languages en-us,de-de -Bitness v32

 		In this example, the latest 32-bit versions of the Deferred and FirstReleaseDeferred channels will be downloaded to C:\OfficeChannelFiles.
 If C:\OfficeChannelFiles does not exist a new directory will be created.
 Both English and German languages will be downlaoded.

 #### Configure the OfficeDeployment folder used to stage the Office channel files and the PowerShell scripts